sleepyfox/Code-Dojo-21/README.md

 # Code Dojo 21
 This is my worked example from the 21st meeting of the London Code Dojo.
 Feel free to play around with it.
+A [CoffeeScript](http://coffeescript.org/) implementation can be found in the [coffee](coffee) folder.

 The tests can be run from the command-line with: